goldfinch-eng/mono/packages/docs/docs/reference/contracts/core/PoolTokens.md

 function reducePrincipalAmount(uint256 tokenId, uint256 amount) external
 ```

-reduce a given pool token&#x27;s principalAmount and principalRedeemed by a specified amount
+reduce a given pool token's principalAmount and principalRedeemed by a specified amount
  @dev uses safemath to prevent underflow
  @dev this function is only intended for use as part of the v2.6.0 upgrade
    to rectify a bug that allowed users to create a PoolToken that had a